savagerunderscorelex/musicislife/logs.md

 7:22 PM I've also been trying to fix an issue with the full background not being covered in the home page, but I just realized that I could make the whole body black.
 So.

 *I've been spending too much time on this project*

+9:45 PM Holy I'm done!!!!!!!!!!!!1

+I spen wayy too much time on this project but here I am.
+I added the rest of the songs and finished the twikipedia + bunii pages.
+I'm proud that I finished this project (however I need to do WAYYYY better on design next time.)
+I'm going to deploy this project now.